-Approval of the separate financial statements by the Board of Directors These separate financial statements have been compiled on the basis of the Financial Reporting Standards promulgated and filed in the form of a regulation in the Official Journal of the European Union (EU).
+The Board of Directors has approved the consolidated financial statements.
+These consolidated financial statements have been compiled on the basis of the Financial Reporting Standards promulgated and filed in the form of a regulation in the Official Journal of the European Union (EU).
 IFRS comprises standards and interpretations worded by the International Accounting Standards Board (IASB) and the International Financial Reporting Interpretations Committee (IFRIC).

-The Company is required by law to prepare separate IFRS financial statements as of January 1, 2017.
-Unless otherwise indicated, the separate financial statements are presented in Hungarian forint, rounded to the thousand.
+The Company is required by law to prepare consolidated IFRS financial statements as of January 1, 2017.
+Unless otherwise indicated, the consolidated financial statements are presented in Hungarian forint, rounded to the thousand.

-The Company's financial year is identical with the calendar year.
+The Company Group's financial year is identical with the calendar year.
 The balance-sheet cut-off date for the business year 2020 is 31 December 2020.